Butt of Lewis: Eilean nan Luchruban

-One kilometre south-west of the Butt is a stack, or small island, of Eilean nan Luchruban, also known as the Pygmies' Isle.
-The isle was first mentioned by Dean Munro in about 1549 and described as being a ‘kirk’ where pygmies were buried.
+One kilometre south-west of the Butt is the stack, or small island, of Eilean nan Luchruban, also known as the Pygmies' Isle.
+The isle was first mentioned by Dean Munro in about 1549 and described as being a "kirk" where pygmies were buried.
 There are several structures on the island and earlier historical records mention bones in the structures.
 It was excavated by antiquarians sometime before 1905, when bones and pottery were found.
 The bones were found to be from animals and the pottery was later found to be from the Neolithic period.

 RCAHMS surveyed the isle in 1928 and found part of the structures had collapsed since the excavations.
 A survey in 2005 found some additional structures not mentioned by the earlier sources.